Skip to main content

 You can choose different methods to improve normal shadows:

-- Use Houdini to Transfer Custom Normals
+- Houdini Normal Transfer

 This method replaces the normals of the original model with those of a simple model, achieving controlled and good results at a low cost, suitable for most scenarios.